 Since we were flying into Zurich to start our 3 week trip of Alsace & Burgundy we decided to spend three days visiting this city.
-We stayed in an Airbnb apartment that was not to far from the main train station.
-It’s location was on 2nd floor of the building.
+We stayed in an Airbnb apartment that was not too far from the main train station.
+Its location was on the 2nd floor of the building.
 This superhost rated appartement was very clean and modern.
 We did not get to meet the hostess, Christine, but she was always responding promptly to our messages and the self-serve check-in was very easy to do.
 Before leaving Canada as we were looking for accommodations in Zurich it became apparent that this was not a cheap city to visit, so we were happy to have found this place in a good location for a decent price.
 Below is a photo that was taken on the little patio of the apartment.
 Always nice when these apartments the option of a patio included.

 Did you happen to notice a little glimpse of the “p’tite nappe champêtre”?

-Of course you do not go to Zurich without having a raclette or fondue.
+Of course, you do not go to Zurich without having a raclette or fondue.
 We opted for a fondue this time.
 We ended up at a recommended restaurant “Raclette Stube“.
 It was great.
 The cheese fondue is served with little boiled potatoes, bread and pickles.
-It is however that scrumptious gruyère cheese that will forever stay in our memory.
+It is, however, that scrumptious gruyère cheese that will forever stay in our memory.
 Kostlich!